Lawn Care and Your Pets

 The question we get most often asked-“Is it safe for children and pets?”
 The answer is a definite YES!

 The nutrients we use in our fertilizer are naturally occurring and biodegradable.
-The weed control is not organic but is a very safe product.
+The weed control is not organic but it is a very safe product.
+Once the lawn is dry, it is even safe for pets to eat!
 We do not blanket spray our weed control unless it is necessary to control a severe infestation of weeds.
 Our specialized spot application equipment can apply herbicide directly to the weeds and fertilizer to the grass.
 Once the weeds are under control we need to use very little herbicide to continue to keep your lawn weed-free.

 We are also happy to email, text or call the night before each service so you can keep your dog or cat inside if you will not be home.

-If someone is home during the day, our technician would ring the doorbell so you can bring them inside at the time of the application.
+If someone is home during the day, our technician will happily ring the doorbell so you can bring your pet inside at the time of the application.